-IDOT has also worked closely with IDNR to establish two wetland mitigation bank sites, including the 830-acre Morris site located in north-central Grundy County and the 1640-acre LaGrange site located in extreme northeastern Brown County.
+IDOT has also worked closely with the Illinois Department of Natural Resources (IDNR) to establish two wetland mitigation bank sites, including the 830-acre Morris site located in north-central Grundy County and the 1640-acre LaGrange site located in extreme northeastern Brown County.
 At these sites, wetlands will be restored in advance of unavoidable losses from highway projects.
 Impacts within the bank's approved service area may be mitigated at the bank.
 Instruments for both bank sites were prepared in accordance with the "Federal Guidance for the Establishment, Use and Operation of Mitigation Banks."
-Other agencies involved in the development of these sites included the U.S. Fish and Wildlife Service, the U.S. Army Corps of Engineers, and the U.S. Environmental Protection Agency.
+Other agencies involved in the development of these sites included the U.S. Fish and Wildlife Service, the U.S. Army Corps of Engineers and the U.S. Environmental Protection Agency.